-Canadian museums and other Canadian historical, heritage and cultural organizations, including equivalent Indigenous peoples’ organizations, are eligible for submission to the Virtual Museum of Canada (VMC) Investment Programs.
+Canadian museums and heritage organizations, including equivalent Indigenous peoples’ organizations, are eligible to apply to the Virtual Museum of Canada (VMC) Investment Program.

-- operate a permanent physical establishment open to the public;
+- operate a permanent physical establishment or site open to the public

-- be administered in the public interest for the primary purpose of collecting, preserving, documenting, interpreting, exhibiting and disseminating physical collections (objects, documents and specimens of educational and cultural value) and/or intangible cultural heritage.
-This includes artistic, scientific (inanimate or live), cultural and historical material;
+- be administered in the public interest for the primary purpose of collecting, preserving, documenting, interpreting, exhibiting and disseminating physical collections and/or intangible cultural heritage.
+This includes artistic, scientific, cultural and historical material

-- a museum, art gallery, exhibition centre, cultural centre, botanical garden, zoo, aquarium, planetarium, historical society, historic house, library, archives, preservation project or site, professional cultural association or group, or other organization which meets the aforementioned requirements.
+- be an aquarium, archive, art gallery, botanical garden, cultural centre, equivalent Indigenous Peoples’ organization, exhibition centre, historic house, historical society, library, museum, planetarium, preservation project or site, professional cultural association or group, zoo, or other organization that meets the requirements above

-The Canadian Museum of History (CMH) reserves the right to request proof of eligibility from applicant organizations at any time during the proposal review process.
+The VMC reserves the right to request proof of eligibility at any time during the proposal review process.

 Notes: Institutions can submit more than one proposal in a call for proposals.
 However, the VMC will not invest in more than one project at a time from any institution.